slithythereal/MarioVSGoldDiggers-REPO/README.md

 - You can use `-debug` at the end of it to put the game into debug mode

-- You can use `-DNOWAVES` at the end (even with debug) to put playstate into a debug offset/test mode
+- You can use `-DNO_WAVES` at the end (even with debug) to put playstate into a debug offset/test mode

 ![image](https://github.com/slithythereal/MarioVSGoldDiggers-REPO/assets/96665813/b2cc33f4-f9bb-4354-b264-d1901b472787)